 10 of 13

 You may think that swimming with sharks poses a danger, but swimming with diarrhea can pose a real threat to those around you.
 So, if you're experiencing a bout of it, do everyone a favor and stay out of the pool until your tummy has resolved itself.

 More than 1 in 5 (21.6 percent) of American adults aren't aware that swimming while sick with diarrhea can contaminate pool water and make other swimmers sick.

 11 of 13

 12 of 13

 Cryptosporidium (or Crypto) is an extremely chlorine-tolerant parasite that can survive in a properly chlorinated pool for 3.5–10.6 days.

-- Of 49 recreational water-associated outbreaks of gastroenteritis during 2009-2010, 55 percent were caused by Crypto
+- Of 49 recreational water-associated outbreaks of gastroenteritis during 2009 to 2010, 55 percent were caused by Crypto.

 How Long Does it Take for Chlorine to Destroy Germs in a Pool?

-Chlorine kills most bacteria such as E. coli in about a minute if it is maintained at proper disinfection levels (1–3 parts per million [ppm] free chlorine) and under ideal water conditions (pH at 7.5 or less; temperature at 77° F [25° C] or more) throughout the pool.
+Chlorine kills most bacteria such as E. coli in about a minute if it is maintained at proper disinfection levels (1 to 3 parts per million [ppm] free chlorine) and under ideal water conditions (pH at 7.5 or less; temperature at 77° F [25° C] or more) throughout the pool.
 However, a few germs are moderately (Giardia and Hepatitis A) to highly (Cryptosporidium) chlorine-tolerant.